JonathanMSifleet/Survey-Website/README.md

 Jonathan Sifleet
 18014017

+MUST BE RUN USING WINDOWS XAMPP OR YOU WILL ENCOUNTER ERRORS (Tested by Stuart Cunningham)

 SETUP:
 1) Must be running XAMPP version 7.2.5 or later (PHP 7.2.5 or later).
 If using an older version the survey may/will produce errors. https://www.apachefriends.org/download.html